JanKomer/Engima/README.md

 Next, a message Key is needed.
 It's used for the initial setup of the machine's Rotors.
 It's supposed to be a three letter String.
 Lastly, a Ring offset is needed, used for changing the position of the Rotor notches.
 Use 3 numbers in a line for input, between 1-26.
 Again, separated by single spaces.
 After that, user can input as many messages as they want.
 Messages that need to be deciphered are written in the same place as ones waiting enciphering.
+Note: Only English alphabet letters are allowed, as well as spaces, commas, exclamation mark, question marks and periods. ( .,!?)
 Happy spying! :)